epidemics-scepticism/tor-misconception/README.md

 Alternatively if this isn't an option because the device you're trying to use is utter trash (like an iPhone) then you should change your PSK for every session, make it strong and never ever allow anyone else to connect to the device, use it _only_ for yourself.

-Follow the [`PORTAL`](https://github.com/grugq/portal)-like setup, if you can connect to it over Etherenet, and have your outbound connection from the device over Tor be over wireless, then your
+Follow the [`PORTAL`](https://github.com/grugq/portal)-like setup, if you can connect to it over Etherenet, and have your outbound connection from the device over Tor be over wireless, then your wireless traffic will already be protected before anyone withou access to the device can sniff it, making the wireless cryptography irrelevant.

 ### Transparent Proxying will always be sub-optimal
 It's an option that exists purely because some situations just don't work and this is probably the least sucky way to do it.
 You should never _prefer_ trasparent proxying.
 There are a few reasons why.

 #### Transparent Proxying lacks context
 It doesn't know what applications are making what requests, at best you could isolate by things like the user who is running the application but imagine a scenario like Tor Browser where all the traffic is coming out of single application to a single proxy port.
 Tor Browser, because it's been made to work with Tor, is able to use SOCKS5Auth based circuit isolation mechanisms to isolate requests based on the first party domain of the tab the request is associated with.
 This means no single exit handles _all_ the requests you're making.
-Tails also makes use a multiple SOCKS ports, each of which will be isolated with different applications configured to use different ports so that they will be isolated.
+Tails also makes use a multiple SOCKS ports, each of which will be isolated from ach other and used by different applications so they do not share circuits.

 When you take your whole operating system and stick it behind transparent proxying, everything goes over Tor if it can.
 Everything that goes over Tor will, by default, use the same circuit.
 Your operating system updates, your email, your browsing, and fetching information about media you play will all share the same circuit.
 The exit node could connect all of these things together and ascribe them to a single entity.
 This means things intended to be anonymous could be linked to things directly linked to your identity, or between psuedonyms.
 Similarly to this see "Not All Applications Are Fit For Purpose" above.